 - Microsoft Edge browser settings, such as favorites and reading list.

 - Passwords, including Internet passwords, Wi-Fi profiles, and others.

-- Language preferences, which includes settings for keyboard layouts, system language, date and time, and more.
+- Language preferences, which include settings for keyboard layouts, system language, date and time, and more.

 - Ease of access features, such as high-contrast theme, Narrator, and Magnifier.

 - Other Windows settings, such as mouse settings.

 Application data: Universal Windows apps can write settings data to a roaming folder, and any data written to this folder will automatically be synced.
 It’s up to the individual app developer to design an app to take advantage of this capability.
-For more details about how to develop a Universal Windows app that uses roaming, see the appdata storage API and the Windows 8 appdata roaming developer blog.
+For more information about how to develop a Universal Windows app that uses roaming, see the appdata storage API and the Windows 8 appdata roaming developer blog.

 What account is used for settings sync?